seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/T/W/Twitter/!OldVersions/README/English/USA/README.txt

 ## One month takeout time

-It is currently being tested if data takeout can be done for a full month or longer.
+The user is only given 1 week to take out data, as of 2023, June 1st.

 ## Standard format

-It is currently being tested if data can be taken out in a standard format.
+Data can be taken out in a standard format.

 Standard formats include, but are not limited to: